Louie Annesley: Dundalk

-On 10 January 2023, Annesley signed a multi-year contract for League of Ireland Premier Division side Dundalk FC.
+On 10 January 2023, Annesley signed a multi-year contract for League of Ireland Premier Division side Dundalk.
 After registering an assist on his debut against UCD, he scored his first goal for the club on 3 March in the 15th minute of a 5–0 in over St Patrick's Athletic.
+However, shortly after the game he was taken ill, spending three weeks in hospital with before returning to light training in April.
+The illness was later revealed to be sepsis, and caused him to temporarily lose the ability to walk.
+In a season heavily disrupted by injury, Annesley played 18 games in total, scoring twice.

+On 15 March 2024, Annesley was appointed Dundalk captain for the first time in place of injured captain and vice-captain John Mountney and Andy Boyle, in a 0–0 draw with Waterford.
+However, after the departure of manager Stephen O'Donnell saw him frozen out of the team, and he eventually left the club in June 2024.

+Return to England

+On 28 June 2024, Annesley joined newly promoted National League side Braintree Town on a free transfer.
+He quickly established himself as a regular in the starting XI, scoring twice in 49 games across all competitions as the Iron finished 17th on their return to the 5th tier.
+However, he left at the end of the season, dropping down a division to join Dorking Wanderers.

 International career

 Annesley is the first player to have represented Gibraltar at every level from U16 to senior level, first appearing for the under-16 side in March 2015 while on the books at Chelsea.
 Later that year, he made his debut for the Gibraltar U17 national team, with whom he earned five caps.
 In 2016, he played three games for the Gibraltar U19 before earning a call up for the first Gibraltar U21 in 2017, with whom he has eight caps to date.
 Annesley notably made a late goal-line clearance in Gibraltar U21s' 1–0 victory over North Macedonia.

 In March 2018, Annesley made his debut for the senior national team, starting at the last minute after an injury to Joseph Chipolina in the warm-up.
 He was substituted in the second half as they held on for a 1–0 win over Latvia.
 He earned his second senior cap on 13 October, coming off the bench in another 1–0 victory, this time away at Armenia to win Gibraltar's first competitive points at senior level.
+He captained the national team for the first time on 22 March 2025, against Montenegro.

 Personal life

 Annesley was born in St. Helier, London, and was educated at Wimbledon College.
+Alongside his playing career, he is a coach and analyst with Monster Mentality Sports, a personal football coaching service.